“Sticks and stones break bones. Words fracture spirits and hearts.” —Lorna Stremcha

 Bullies and Self-Image

-Mean-spirited behavior and wicked words are like a cancer slowly eating away at your spirit.
+Mean-spirited behavior and wicked words are like cancer slowly eating away at your spirit.
 These things drag you down and hold you hostage.

-Many of us unfortunately face a bully.
+Many of us, unfortunately, face a bully.
 I faced many in childhood and adulthood.
 Some of the meanest and most damaging bullies were those I encountered in the workplace.
 Sadly, bullying is wreaking havoc on our self-esteem, self-image, physical health, and mental health—regardless of age, race, religion, status, or sex.
 My research has revealed many others who are being bullied.

 Bullies know how to destroy self-confidence.
 They also know how to create fear.
-When Mimi, a former teacher from Pennsylvania was bullied by members of her school administration, her self-confidence was one of the first things to go.
+When Mimi, a former teacher from Pennsylvania was bullied by members of her school administration, her self-esteem was one of the first things to go.
 Mimi began to question her every move, trying to avoid any action that would create more problems.
-She simply didn’t know who she could trust, and was constantly on guard.
+She simply didn’t know who she could trust, and was always on guard.
 She became angry.
 Mimi’s anger grew from frustration.